slimndap/jeero/readme.txt

 * Added a WP filter to individual subscription settings.
 * Fixed several PHP and WP deprecation warnings.
 * Updated Twig to 3.8.0.
+* Fixed an import problem where series were imported multiple times in The Events Calendar.
+(1.25.1).

 = 1.24 =